WordPressFloripa/projetoreleituras/wp-content/plugins/wp-asset-clean-up/readme.txt

 * If you're planning to use the Lite version of the plugin:

 1. Go to "Plugins" -> "Add New" -> "Upload Plugin" and attach the downloaded ZIP archive from the plugin's page or use the "Search plugins..." form on the right side and look for "asset cleanup"
-2. Install and activate the plugin (if server's PHP version is below 5.4, it will show you an error and activation will not be made).
+2. Install and activate the plugin (if server's PHP version is below 5.6, it will show you an error and activation will not be made).
 3. Edit any Page / Post / Custom Post Type and you will see a meta box called "Asset CleanUp" which will load the list of all the loaded .CSS and .JS files.
 Alternatively, you will be able to manage the assets list in the front-end view as well (at the bottom of the pages) if you've enabled "Manage in the Front-end?" in plugin's settings page.
-4. To unload the assets for the home page, go to "Asset CleanUp" menu on the left panel of the Dashboard and click "Home Page".
+4. To unload the assets for the home page, go to "Asset CleanUp" menu on the left panel of the Dashboard and click on "CSS & JS MANAGER" ("Homepage" is the default tab).

 * I have purchased the Pro version.
 How to do the upgrade?
-1. Go to "Plugins" -> "Installed Plugins", deactivate and then delete "Asset CleanUp: Page Speed Booster" (no worries, any settings applied would be preserved)
-2. Go to "Plugins" -> "Add New" -> "Upload Plugin"; You will notice an upload form and an "Install Now" submit button.
-Download the ZIP file you received in your purchase email receipt (example: wp-asset-clean-up-pro-v1.0.8.7.zip), attach it to the form and install the new upgraded plugin.
+1. Go to "Plugins" -> "Add New" -> "Upload Plugin"; You will notice an upload form and an "Install Now" submit button.
+Download the ZIP file you received in your purchase email receipt (example: wp-asset-clean-up-pro-v1.1.8.2.zip), attach it to the form and install the new upgraded plugin.
-3. Finally, click "Activate Plugin"!
+2. Finally, click "Activate Plugin"!
+3. Once the plugin is activated, make sure to grab the license key from the purchase email receipt and activate it in the "License" (plugin's menu) page in order to be eligible for plugin updates from the Dashboard.
 That's it :)

 == Frequently Asked Questions ==
 = What PHP version is required for this plugin to work? =

-5.4+ - I strongly recommend you to use PHP 7+, if you're website is fully compatible with it, as it's much faster than any PHP 5.* and it will make a big difference for your website's backend speed.
+5.6+ - I strongly recommend you to use PHP 7+, if you're website is fully compatible with it, as it's much faster than any PHP 5.* and it will make a big difference for your website's backend speed.

+= If my website is hosted with WordPress.com (not self-hosted), can I still use Asset CleanUp to get a faster page load? =

+Although Asset CleanUp is guaranteed to work with self-hosted (WordPress.org) websites, it can be used on WordPress.com ones too, but with limitations.
+Features such as minify/combine CSS/JS files or combine Google Fonts (if any loaded) aren't guaranteed to work (basically, anything requiring writing files to the caching directory).
+However, if you want to unload CSS/JS files, which is the key feature of the plugin, then this has always been tested & working for WordPress.com websites.
+Note that at the time of writing this (June 21, 2020), you can only install plugins on WordPress.com websites if you sign up for their Business plan: https://wordpress.com/pricing/

-= How do I know if my website’s page loading speed is slow and needs improvement? = There are various ways to check the speed of a website and this is in relation to the following: front-end (the part of the website visible to your visitors), back-end (PHP code, server-side optimization), hosting company, CDN (Content Delivery Network) setup, files loaded (making sure CSS, JS, Images, Fonts, and other elements are properly optimized when processed by the visitor’s browser).
+= How do I know if my website’s page loading speed is slow and needs improvement? =

+There are various ways to check the speed of a website and this is in relation to the following: front-end (the part of the website visible to your visitors), back-end (PHP code, server-side optimization), hosting company, CDN (Content Delivery Network) setup, files loaded (making sure CSS, JS, Images, Fonts, and other elements are properly optimized when processed by the visitor’s browser).

 Check out <a href="https://gtmetrix.com/" target="_blank">https://gtmetrix.com/</a> to do an analysis of your website and see the overall score your website gets in PageSpeed and YSlow.